 The normally unmanned Valhall Flank West platform is the first project in the Wellhead Platform Alliance, which was established in the spring of 2017 between Aker BP, Kvaerner, ABB and Aker Solutions.

 Under the pump delivery contract, PG Flow Solutions will deliver miscellaneous pumps to the platform topside, which is constructed at Kvaerner’s yard in Verdal, Norway.
-Kvaerner cut first for the Valhall Flank West platform deck in April, marking the start of construction.
+Kvaerner cut first steel for the Valhall Flank West platform deck in April, marking the start of construction.

 PG Flow Solutions will deliver a shaker drain pump, diesel transfer pump, pressure equalizing pump, fresh water pump, fresh water pressure pump, hazardous open drain pump and drains recovered oil pump.